-I. INTRODUCTION
+INTRODUCTION

-Anycasting is a new networking paradigm supporting service-oriented Addresses where an identical address can be assigned to multiple nodes providing a specific service.
+Anycasting is a new networking paradigm supporting service-oriented addresses where an identical address can be assigned to multiple nodes providing a specific service.
 An anycast packet (i.e., one with an anycast destination address) is delivered to one of these nodes with the same anycast address.
 Anycast was first defined in RFC 1546 [1], which stated that the motivation for anycasting was to drastically simplify the task of finding an appropriate server on the Internet.
-The basic idea behind anycast communication is to separate the logical service identifier from the physical host equipment, i.e., the anycast address is assigned on a type-of-service basis, which enables the network service to act as a logical host.
+The basic idea behind anycast communication is to separate the logical service identifier from the physical host equipment, that is, the anycast address is assigned on a type-ofservice basis, which enables the network service to act as a logical host.